 “Agency is at the forefront of what we do,” said Orly Friedman, head of Khan’s lower school.

 If you give students a choice about their time, she says, sometimes they waste it, just as adults do.
 “We take the perspective that there is a reasonable trade-off to be made; it’s OK to lose a little efficiency for the long-term outcome of students owning their education.”
 Giving them more control, she argued, helps to guarantee they will become lifelong learners, something that is critical to being able to adapt to a changing world.

 At the Riverside School in Ahmedabad, India, kids use design thinking to solve real-world problems of their choosing, such as trash collection in their local communities.
 “The school is a lab to prototype, to design processes to infect minds with ‘I can’”, says Kiran Sethi, the founder, in this TED talk.
 That process includes showing kids the stages of how to make change happen: feel, imagine, do, share.
 The school then builds the time and expertise to let them go and try it.

-“At the heart of global citizenship is this simple well-being that needs to be developed.”
 For example, grade five children spent eight hours rolling incense sticks to see what the life of a child laborer was like.
 Once aware of the back-breaking nature of the work, they became child advocates, talking to local leaders and shop owners in their communities to discourage the use of child labor.